SAP-samples/teched2025-AD166/exercises/ex6/README.md

 }
 ```

-By providing the `-rte` flag to the command, you enable the automatic registration of the custom task and custom middleware to your `ui5.yaml` file.
+> 💡 **Explanation:** By providing the `-rte` flag to the command, you enable the automatic registration of the custom task and custom middleware to your `ui5.yaml` file.

 ```yaml
 builder: